stepanataccolade/docsv2/sources/pipelines/resources/notification.md

 * Job is completed successfully (on_success)
 * Job failed (on_failure)

 Email and Slack notifications are supported for all job types as of now.
 We are working on adding support for other notification types.

 You can create a notification resource by adding it to `shippable.resources.yml`

 ```
+resources:
   notification:
     - name: <string>								#required
       type: notification							#required
       integration: <string>						#required for Slack
       pointer:
         recipients:
           - "#beta"								#required
           - "@trriplejay"							#optional
 ```

 The events for which this notification is sent out are configured in the jobs yml.